elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 end
 ```

 If the use of this module were confined to your own project, you would be able to keep defining new `type/1` functions for each new data type.
-However, this code could be problematic if it were shared as a dependency by multiple apps because there would be no easy way to extend its functionality.
+However, this code could be problematic if it was shared as a dependency by multiple apps because there would be no easy way to extend its functionality.

 This is where protocols can help us: protocols allow us to extend the original behavior for as many data types as we need.
 That's because **dispatching on a protocol is available to any data type that has implemented the protocol** and a protocol can be implemented by anyone, at any time.